artpar/gisio/README.md

 - Put your CSV files inside the ```./data/``` folder
 - Open http://localhost:2299/

-- Click on a column name to see the graphs associated with that column
+- Click on a column name to see the graphs/charts associated with that column

 ## Work In Progress